 Do I need a power conditioner for my home theater?

 Yes, you need a power conditioner for your home theater if you plan on safeguarding it and the rest of your gear against irregular power flows.
-The details of the voltage should be listed on the product, to help you pick the right one for all your equipment needs.
+The details of the automatic voltage and battery backup should be listed on the product, to help you pick the right one for all your equipment needs.

 Is a power conditioner the same as a surge protector?